mohamed-keshk/mohamed-keshk/README.md

 💼 Currently, I'm an Innovation Hub Executive at Nile University, providing technical support, consulting researchers and startups. 🌊🚀

-🔬 I'm experienced in coordinating with both hardware and mechanical teams, ensuring seamless production.🔭
+🔬 I'm experienced in coordinating with both Mechanical and Electrical teams, ensuring seamless production.🔭

 🎓 Education-wise, I hold a Bachelor's degree in Mechatronics Engineering from Nile University. 💪